 LARGE SERVER NETWORK:IPVanish works with up to 10 connected devices.
 Fast connections, lightweight easy to use apps, good multi-platform support.
 Reliable in Russia but not with Netflix.
-7-day money-back guarantee.
+30-day money-back guarantee.

 Read our review of IPVanish.

 VyprVPN has some of the toughest encryption protocols we’ve seen.
-It complements this with around-the-clock online customer support service, free 3-day trial, and a stupendous server network.
+It complements this with around-the-clock online customer support service, free 3-day trial, and a stupendous server network (over 700 servers).
 The company is able to overcome even the strictest barriers that governments impose on netizens.

 The company is very popular with users in China where it easily unblocks the Great Firewall.
 This means that its proprietary tech is sophisticated enough to thwart thousands of state-appointed engineers that work around the clock to weave a massive web.
 That’s a considerable feat.

 VyprVPN made a wise decision to physically own and manage entire data centers which help it finetune the service and puts it in a class above other VPN companies.
 The normal industry standard is to either rent servers or outsource to a third-party.
 This helps VyprVPN further secure user traffic.

 Said traffic is encrypted via the OpenVPN protocol, 256-bit AES encryption, 2,048-bit RSA keys without perfect forward secrecy, and SHA256 authentication.
 There’s an internet kill switch included plus they now operate a strict no-logging policy.
 It’s also able to unlock content on Netflix, Hulu, and BBC iPlayer.

 A premium version of the package allows access to the Chameleon™ protocol which scrambles OpenVPN metadata so deep packet inspection cannot recognize it.

 Apps are available for both Android and iOS as well as a desktop client for Windows and MacOS.
 It supports torrenting.